jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 than the whole.
 Common in download managers but not REST clients.
 This ability can be used to.
 Why not this one.
 Resume on a higher semantic level.

+(not) Resume on failure at byte level but might be worked in on a future version.
+Probably unsafe since can't guarantee the 2nd time requesting a URL will give the same response byte-for-byte.

 Required support for older browsers
 -----------------------------------